shorthills-ai/llama_index/CONTRIBUTING.md

 **Interface**:

-- `add` takes in a sequence of `NodeWithEmbeddings` and insert the embeddings (and possibly the node contents & metadata) into the vector store.
+- `add` takes in a sequence of `NodeWithEmbeddings` and inserts the embeddings (and possibly the node contents & metadata) into the vector store.
 - `delete` removes entries given document IDs.
 - `query` retrieves top-k most similar entries given a query embedding.